FredHaa/HRI-Gestures/README.md

 # HRI-Gestures: Gesture Recognition Dataset for Human Robot Interaction
 HRI-Gestures is a gesture recognition dataset for Human Robot Interaction.
 More information can be found in "put paper link"

-HRI-Gestures consists of RGB images, depth images and extracted joint positions extracted from human detection and pose estimation.
+HRI-Gestures consists of RGB images, depth images and joint positions extracted with human detection and pose estimation.

 For questions regarding the dataset please contact the paper authors.